 If all of these options have seemed a bit on the safe side, please allow me to suggest one of my favorite effects of all time.
 The Electro-Faustus EF103 Guitar Disruptor ($90) is an overdrive pedal of sorts.
 It’s also an octave and oscillation machine that will make your guitar sound like a dying 8-bit video game cabinet.
 It’s not really an overdrive in the purest sense, but it will add grit, along with some random chaos.

 On the other hand, if everything we’ve listed is simply too complicated, get down to brass tacks with the Earthquaker Devices Speaker Cranker ($105).
 It looks like a booster, but it isn’t.
 It has one knob: More.
 That’s pretty much all you need to know, except that you can add More to other pedals in addition to amplifiers.

-If nothing on this list will work for you, you can browse all guitar effect pedals here to search out your new favorite.
-If it’s price you’re worried about, check out our list of the top 15 best cheap guitar effect pedals.
+If nothing on this list will work for you and price is a factor, check out our list of the best cheap guitar effect pedals.